 A vehicle’s frame, also known as its chassis, is like a vehicular skeleton.
 It’s the underneath and keeps the car strong enough to do what it needs to.
-Sometimes, there are situations where welding the chassis can seem like the best solution, but the legal waters can be a bit murkier in places.

-Unlike some other countries, the US government tends to be pretty liberal when it comes to laws surrounding welding the chassis/frame.
 The rules surrounding welding frames can be found here.
 The only time welding the frame can be a problem is if either of the donor cars are listed as stolen or destroyed on the VIN registry.
-These cars are known as “cut-and-shuts”.

 What’s a Cut and Shut?